New Pump House

-The New Pump House, also known as the Byrd Park Pump House, is a historic pumping station that served the city of Richmond, Virginia from 1883-1924.
+The New Pump House, also known as the Byrd Park Pump House, is a historic pumping station that served the city of Richmond, Virginia from 1883 to 1924.

 Description

-Constructed between 1881-1883, the building is a three-part, "I" plan, Gothic Revival style granite structure.
+Constructed between 1881 and 1883, the building is a three-part, "I" plan, Gothic Revival style granite structure.
 It features a steeply pitched roof, projecting gables, Gothic arches, and lancet windows.
 A one-story, L-shaped annex containing a coal-fired boiler, a hydroelectric turbine, and steam-powered generator was added in 1905.
 Unusually, the building features a large open-air ballroom on its second floor.

 Also on the property are the contributing Beaux Arts style 1924 Hydro Electric Pumping Station constructed of brick, concrete, and stucco and the 1881 Worthington Steam Pump Building, a one-story Italianate style pump house built of brick coated with stucco.
 The complex was built as the waterworks for the city of Richmond.

 It was listed on the National Register of Historic Places and the Virginia Landmarks Register in 2002.